 After 5 mins, add leak, dried mushrooms.

 Test the rice, add another cup of stock.

 A couple of mins later check the rice again, it should be nearly cooked and fairly dry.

 add the chopped fresh Mushrooms and chopped parsley stalks.

 Add large knob of butter or similar, stir in.

 Stir well, scaping off the bottom and folding back in.

 Check seasoning and add more salt if needed

 OPT.
-You can add Parmigiano, but take care it doesn’t swamp the flavor.
+You can add Parmigiano, but take care that it doesn’t swamp the flavour.

-Note: You can dry your own Boletus.
-Ceps can be found in Southern England, and there are many other members of this family which you can find even more easily such as Red cracked Boletus which do dry well.
+You can dry your own Boletus.
+Ceps can be found in Southern England, and there are many other members of this family which you can find even more easily such as Red cracked Boletus, which do dry well.